jonathan-laurent/delphyne/docs/manual/extension.md

 ### Global and Local Configuration {#config}

-Both [demonstration](#editing-demonstrations) and [command](#commands) files are evaluated in the context of a given [configuration record][delphyne.CommandExecutionContext], which specifies information such as the location and names of Python modules in which strategies can be found, the location of prompting templates and demonstration files, etc...
+Both [demonstration](#editing-demonstrations) and [command](#commands) files are evaluated in the context of a given [configuration record][delphyne.ExecutionContext], which specifies information such as the location and names of Python modules in which strategies can be found, the location of prompting templates and demonstration files, etc...
 This information can be stored in the project's `delphyne.yaml` file, whose content may look like:

 ```yaml
 strategy_dirs: ["."]